shaun-wilson/BulkProps-Navisworks-Plugin/README.md

 To enable development of the plugin on machines that do not have Navisworks Manage installed, the Solution uses a NuGet package to provide References of the Navisworks Manage API.
 The actual package used is not a fixed requirement - it just needs to provide the necessary `Autodesk.*` DLL's.
 These reference DLL's are NOT copied on Build.

 Your Visual Studio environment needs to have the correct .NET Framework installed, as dictacted by the Navisworks Manage API.
-For 2022, the version is 4.8.
+The current version is 4.8.